FraxFinance/frax-oft-legacy-recovery/README.md

 ## Technical introduction
 When an Ethereum account deploys a contract it may appear that the contract deployed has a randomly-generated address.
 However, this address is *deterministic* based on the address of the creator (`sender`) and how many transactions the creator has sent (`nonce`) ([forum link](https://ethereum.stackexchange.com/questions/760/how-is-the-address-of-an-ethereum-contract-computed/761#761))

 What's great about this functionality is it applies to all EVM-based chains.
-So, if use a fresh address `A` with its' first submitted transaction as a contract deployment, that contract will have the same address on Ethereum as it will on Fraxtal, Base, Mode, etc.
+So, if you use a fresh address `A` with its' first submitted transaction as a contract deployment, that contract will have the same address on Ethereum as it will on Fraxtal, Base, Mode, etc. It doesn't matter if the contract is a staking contract on Fraxtal, a NFT on Base, or a DEX on Mode: the address is the same, regardless of its' code.

 ### Fun Fact
 Frax-LZ "Legacy" tokens were all deployed with by an account owned by LayerZero.
 Frax-LZ "Upgradeable" are always deployed with an account owned by Frax, guaranteeing: